holoviz/holoviews/doc/user_guide/index.rst

 * `Gridded Datasets <Gridded_Datasets.html>`_
    Explore gridded data (n-dimensional arrays) with `NumPy <http://www.numpy.org/>`_ and `XArray <http://xarray.pydata.org/>`_.

+* `Geometry Data <Geometry_Data.html>`_
+   Working with and representing geometry data such as lines, multi-lines, polygons, multi-polygons and contours.

 * `Indexing and Selecting Data <Indexing_and_Selecting_Data.html>`_
    Select and index subsets of your data with HoloViews.